DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 ### Building the UI

-* Open `Main.storyaboard` and delete the default View Controller you see
+* Open `Main.storyaboard` and delete the default view controller

 * Drag an instance of `UITableViewController`
-From the menu bar choose "Editor" → "Embed in" → "Navigation Controller"
+From the menu bar choose:

+`Editor → Embed in → Navigation Controller`

-* Select your Navigation Controller and mark it as `Is initial View Controller` from the attributes inspector
+* Click on your navigation controller then check the box that says `Is initial View Controller` from the attributes inspector

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-initial.png">

 * Click on your prototype cell, and set the `cell identifier` to `cell` in the attributes inspector

-* Change the height of the cell to 80 instead of 44 by dragging the prototype cell from the bottom in your storyboard
+* Drag the prototype cell in your storyboard from the bottom to increase its height to `80`

 * Design the tableview's cell to match the design